dcbaker/cython/docs/src/tutorial/clibraries.rst

 that the return type is ``int`` and any ``int`` value is a valid queue item value, so there is no way to explicitly signal an error to the calling code.
-In fact, without such a declaration, there is no obvious way for Cython to know what to return on exceptions and for calling code to even know that this method *may* exit with an exception.
+In fact, without such a declaration, there is no obvious way for Cython0 to know what to return on exceptions and for calling code to even know that this method *may* exit with an exception.

 The only way calling code can deal with this situation is to call ``PyErr_Occurred()`` when returning from a function to check if an exception was raised, and if so, propagate the exception.
 This obviously has a performance penalty.
-Cython therefore allows you to declare which value it should implicitly return in the case of an exception, so that the surrounding code only needs to check for an exception when receiving this exact value.
+Cython0 therefore allows you to declare which value it should implicitly return in the case of an exception, so that the surrounding code only needs to check for an exception when receiving this exact value.